Joseph0472/Stss/README.md

 # Subject Topic Selecting System - A Java Web Application

-An information management system which implement the main functionality of subject topic selecting for college students.
+An information management system which implements the functionality of subject topic selecting for college students.
 This application was first finished in 2016.

 # Tech Stack Intro